ROYAL AUSTRALIAN NAVY

 HARBOUR DEFENCES - PORT MORESBY

-Port Moresby lies on the southeast shore of New Guinea and is built around
+Port Moresby lies on the southeast shore of Papua New Guinea and is built around

 Fairfax Harbour, the island’s largest harbour.
 As the city capital and

-administrative centre of Papua New Guinea, it has the greatest population
+administrative centre of PNG, it has the greatest population

 density in the country.
 During World War 2 Port Moresby was coveted by both